FAQs About MS Research and the Power of Health Data

 - What factors affect disease activity in MS?

 - Which MS treatments work best in which people?

 - How helpful are things like diet and exercise in reducing the effects of MS?

 - Can MS be prevented?

-- Is it possible to predict someone's future experience with MS based on the experiences of others?
+- Is it possible to predict someone's future experience with MS based on a person's past experience of MS or the experiences of others?

 The more information you can contribute about your MS experience the better!

 Also, the iConquerMS™ initiative will evolve as research advances.
 Our research questionnaires will vary in the future: some will be short because only a few answers are needed; others will be more comprehensive, as needed for research.
 Your continued commitment to providing information is essential.
 In turn, we commit to keeping you up to date on how iConquerMS™ is contributing to research.

 In order to address a wide range of research questions, we need thousands to tens of thousand of people affected by MS as participants.
 We also welcome participants who are not affected by MS for comparison purposes.
 Because MS is so varied, it’s also important to include diverse individual experiences.

 One person can ask an important research question, but information from thousands of individuals may be needed to answer that question.
 An example of that can be found in heart disease, where important healthcare advances have been made through the analysis of data from thousands of people.